1966 Rose-Mar College of Beauty shooting: Background

 The Rose-Mar College of Beauty was owned by Bert Freestone, a Mesa city councilor who also owned other beauty colleges throughout Mesa and neighboring Tempe.
-Students at the school took a nine-month and 1,800 course in order to become licensed cosmetologists.
+Students at the school took a nine-month and 1,800 hour course in order to become licensed cosmetologists.
 The first 300 hours were spent in a classroom, followed by working with customers alongside continued classroom study.

-Freestone said that the victims had arrived early to the school and that if the attack had happened an hour later there would've been approximately 45 students at the school and more than 50 customers.
+Freestone said that the victims had arrived early to the school and that if the attack had happened an hour later there would have been approximately 45 students at the school and more than 50 customers.

 Attack

 The school's director, Earl Cummings, had arrived at the school shortly before the attack and found the students and a customer, who was with her two children, waiting outside, about half an hour before opening.
 Cummings unlocked the door and let them in before going to her office to take a phone call.
 When Cummings began to return from the office, she spotted Robert Smith standing outside the school with a handgun.
 Cummings initially returned to her office to call the police from there, but fearing that Smith might hear her, she went across the parking lot to a neighboring auto supply store where she called the police instead.

-Smith entered the Rose-Mar College of Beauty and brandished his weapon to gain the attention of the people inside.
+Smith entered the Rose-Mar College of Beauty and brandished his 22. caliber revolver, which his parents had given him for target practice, to gain the attention of the people inside.
 When no one paid attention, he fired a warning shot and ordered everyone, five students and one customer, along with the customer's baby and toddler, to head to the back room of the building.
 Once there, Smith made the victims lie down in a circle with their heads in the center and attempted to put sandwich bags over their heads in an attempt to suffocate them but was unable to fit the bags over their heads.

 After one of the victims, Mary Margaret Olsen, began praying, Smith reacted angrily and demanded to know what Olsen was doing.
 When another victim, Carol Farmer, told Smith that Olsen was praying and reportedly asked him, "Do you mind?", Smith responded that he did and opened fire.
 Smith shot and killed three of his victims with shots to the head; the customer's toddler daughter initially survived her wounds and began "jumping around" before being stabbed to death by Smith.
 The customer, Joyce Sellers, managed to shield the body of her youngest child and the child survived with a gunshot wound in the arm.
 The fifth woman, Bonita Harris, survived by playing dead after she was shot.
 Harris recounted to the police that Smith had laughed as he shot his victims.

 One of the responding officers, after taking Smith into custody without incident, said that he could hear a baby crying in the room where Smith had shot the victims.